MotionAdapter: Video Motion Transfer via Content-Aware Attention Customization

 { \texttt{A black swan swimming in a river $\rightarrow$ A paper boat floating in a bathtub}}\\ } \parbox{\linewidth}{

-{ \texttt{Aerial view of a bus driving on a street $\rightarrow$ Closeup aerial view of an ant crawling in a desert}}\\ } {Qualitative comparison of motion transfer methods.
-Our \emph{MotionAdapter} enables robust, content-aware motion transfer within DiT-based T2V models, achieving temporally coherent and semantically aligned videos that preserve both reference motion and target appearance.
+{ \texttt{Bus driving on a street $\rightarrow$ Ant crawling in a desert}}\\ } {Qualitative comparison of motion transfer methods.
+Our \emph{MotionAdapter} enables robust, content-aware motion transfer within DiT-based video diffusion models, achieving temporally coherent and semantically aligned videos that preserve both reference motion and target appearance.
 This figure contains \emph{animated videos}, which are best viewed in Adobe Acrobat.} }